Egosystemtransmission/egocast/README.md

-# EGOcast

-Fresh deployable project for encrypted Egosystem transmissions.
+# EGOcast Final Version\n\nThis is the clean version including Remotion installed for Vercel deployment.